BiologicalRecordsCentre/brc-charts/README.md

 - **.eslintrc.json**: configures ESLint.
 These some stuff in here that's necessary to get jest and eslint to play nicely together.
 - **babel.config.js**: the configuration in here seems to necessary to get Jest to work properly with ES2015 modules.
 - **rollup.config.js**: rollup configuration.
+- **.gitignore**: a Git file to exclude certain files/folders from the repository.